-Legal gears include: (a) hook and line, or longlines, which typically encompass a mechanically deployed weighted mainline approximately 50 ft in length with baited hooks on shorter lines spaced every 40 in, more generally hook and line can include one or more hooks attached to one or more stationary or mobile lines; (b) pot, or fish traps, which are biodegradable pots typically 54 in in diameter deployed on the seafloor at 120-150 ft intervals using a trotline; and (c) bottom trawls, meaning a trawl with a net footrope that comes into contact with the seabed.
-Vessels using trawl gear target multiple species, though when sablefish are caught captains are typically targeting members of the DTS complex (i.e., dover, thornyheadong, and sablefish), whereas vessels using fixed-gear (non-trawl gear) are primarily targeting only sablefish.
+Legal gears for sablefish off the US west coast include: (a) hook and line, or longlines, which typically encompass a mechanically deployed weighted mainline approximately 50 ft in length with baited hooks on shorter lines spaced every 40 in; more generally hook and line can include one or more hooks attached to one or more stationary or mobile lines; (b) pot, or fish traps, which are biodegradable pots typically 54 in in diameter deployed on the seafloor at 120-150 ft intervals using a trotline; and (c) bottom trawls, meaning a trawl with a net footrope that comes into contact with the seabed.
+Vessels using trawl gear target multiple species, though when sablefish are caught captains are typically targeting members of the DTS (i.e., Dover sole, thornyhead (shortspine and longspine), and sablefish) complex, whereas vessels using fixed-gear (non-trawl gear) are primarily targeting only sablefish.
 Most vessels targeting sablefish operate out of Washington and Oregon, fishing primarily north of Monterey, CA.

 Fishing opportunities exist year round, depending on gear type, and over time regulations have been created with the intent of spreading the harvest throughout the year (see results section for more details; Table 3).
 Recently, processing of the landings mainly occurs onshore by relatively few (i.e., less than four) processing plants.
 Communities significantly involved in commercial fishing are relatively equally distributed throughout Washington, Oregon, and California (40, 30, and 52 respectively), although the community of Astoria/Warrenton, Oregon is by far the most prominent community in terms of commercial catch landings (Sepez et al., 2006).